piercefreeman/mountaineer/docs_website/docs/deploy.md

 ## Local Testing

 Once your Docker image is built, the best way to test it is to run it locally with `docker run`.
-However you can also simulate what the production uvicorn is doing by running:
+However you can also simulate what the production service is doing by running:

 ```bash
 poetry run build